Is There an Age Limit on Kratom?

 If you aren’t careful about where you get the kratom from, you could end up with something that’s either dangerous or ineffective.
 Some vendors sell old kratom or mix it with other things to stretch it.
 Others add chemicals to make it seem more potent.

-Because kratom is a natural plant product, there’s even the issue of it having bacteria in it.
+Because kratom is a natural plant product, there’s even the issue of having bacteria.

-There are steps you can take to make sure the kratom you buy is of the highest quality.
+You can take steps to ensure the kratom you buy is of the highest quality.
 As long as you’re careful, you shouldn’t have any problems.

 If kratom is legal where you live, there’s bound to be at least one place near you selling it.